-My new book, God’s Crime Scene, is set to release on August 1st.
-In this book, I examine the universe as a “crime scene” and investigate eight different pieces of evidence through the filter of a simple investigative question: “Can the evidence ‘in the room’ be explained by staying ‘in the room’?
+In my book, God’s Crime Scene, I examine the universe as a “crime scene” and investigate eight different pieces of evidence through the filter of a simple investigative question: “Can the evidence ‘in the room’ be explained by staying ‘in the room’?
 This question is key to determining whether a death scene is a crime scene, and I typically play a game I call “inside or outside the room” whenever I am trying to determine if a death is, in fact, a murder.
 If, for example, there is a victim in the room with a gunshot injury lying next to a handgun, but the doors are locked from the inside, all the DNA and fingerprints in the room come back to the victim, the gun is registered to the victim and there are no signs of an outside intruder, this is simply the scene of a suicide or accidental death.
 If, however, there exist fingerprints or DNA of an unknown suspect, the gun does not belong to the victim, and there are even bloody footprints leading outside the room, I’ve got to reconsider the cause of this death.
 When the evidence in the room cannot be explained by staying inside the room and is better explained by a cause outside the room, there’s a good chance I’ve got a murder.
 When this is the case, my investigation must shift direction.
 I must now begin to search for an external intruder.
 I think you’ll find this investigative approach applicable as you examine the case for God’s existence.
 If all the evidence “inside the room” of the universe can be explained by staying “inside the room”, there’s no need to invoke an ‘external’ cause.
 If, on the other hand, the best explanation for the evidence “inside the room” is a cause “outside the room”, we’ll need to shift our attention as we search for an “external” intruder.

 There are eight distinct pieces of evidence (in four separate categories) that must be explained when examining the attributes of our universe.
 These divergent categories of evidence all point to the same reasonable inference.
 The first category involves cosmological evidence.
 One important attribute of the universe is simply its origin.
 This first piece of evidence is critical to understanding the very nature of the cosmos and has been examined deeply by atheists and theists alike.
 As it turns out, nearly everyone agrees on two evidential inferences related to the origin of our universe: